If you are a victim of negligence, you deserve compensation

 What can I expect in a Personal Injury lawsuit?

-For many clients, a personal injury lawsuit is their first foray into the legal realm, and they are unsure how the proceedings will go.
-The Don Turner Legal Team understands and has accordingly made a short and sweet guide to civil lawsuits, which proceed much differently than criminal trials.
+For many clients, a personal injury lawsuit is their first time coming in contact with the legal system, and they are unsure about how best to proceed.
+The Don Turner Legal Team understands and has made a short and sweet guide to civil lawsuits, which proceed much differently than criminal trials.

 First, a civil lawsuit can appear in many different forms, from personal injuries, to breaching contracts, all the way down to divorce and family law.
 They will all follow the basic structure listed within the What to Expect When You're Litigating (A Civil Suit).